glynthomas/b2/README.md

 UI controls have been tweeked together with improved mobile web UI modal & improved responsive design layout

-## noiseless mobile update
+## noiseless B2 mobile update

-the current official last brennan B2 update offered an experimental mobile only UI, in time, i plan to update the code base to a noiseless version, it is for now a low priority, probably for noiseless version two, time permitting I plan to modify and rewrite parts of this code base to fix the experimental mobile UI to a fully functional noiseless mobile version [ mobile.html ]
+the current official last brennan B2 update offered an experimental mobile only UI, the code base has been recrafted to a noiseless version, the code base has been updated to a fully functional noiseless mobile version, please visit http://oksauce.com for more info

 new official experimental UI is being developed at ... https://github.com/geometryzen/brennan-app